diegoiast/fdbox/readme.md

 GPL V3.
 See file license.txt

 ## TODO - future development
+ - I had this `configure` system which would create the sources for commands and auto generate the `applets.c` file.
+Not against the idea.
+ - I need to make a TC makefile
+ - Add support for Github actions  - and build the binaries (windows, linux and MSDOS on a tag).
  - There are commands that are available on Unix and DOS, but differ in syntax unsure how to handle.
  - MSDOS: Using XMS swapping wold be good, using SPWNO would be epic (http://www.cs.cmu.edu/%7Eralf/files.html)